 The answer was the ancient technology of the fascine.

-Despite the Royal Tank Corp’s enthusiasm GHQ remained sceptical and concentrated on planning the Third Battle of Ypres, a battle where tanks were continually squandered in unsuitable ground.
-By mid September it was clear that the Third Battle of Ypres had been a failure and so reluctantly the Tank Corps’s Cambrai plan was approved.
+Despite the Royal Tank Corp’s enthusiasm GHQ remained sceptical and concentrated on planning the Third Battle of Ypres, a battle where tanks were continually squandered in the unsuitable ground.
+By mid-September, it was clear that the Third Battle of Ypres had been a failure and so reluctantly the Tank Corps’s Cambrai plan was approved.

-The attack started on the 20th November using a carefully planned combined arms approach and initial advances were rapid.
-After the inconclusive results of using tanks at Ypres and by the French at a number of locations it was thought to be make or break for the new machines.
+The attack started on the 20th of November using a carefully planned combined arms approach and initial advances were rapid.
+After the inconclusive results of using tanks at Ypres and by the French at a number of locations, it was thought to be a make or break for the new machines.

 Despite being ultimately inconclusive, the Battle of Cambrai showed that the humble fascine could be used to support tanks and tanks were here to stay.